-1. Slang used to describe the exclamation mark.
-The exclamation mark (!) is a punctuation mark found on the 1 key on a standard United States QWERTY keyboard, to create an exclamation mark hold down the Shift key and press the 1 key.
+1. A bang is slang used to describe the exclamation mark.
+The exclamation mark (!) is a punctuation mark found on the 1 key on a standard United States QWERTY keyboard.

 In the picture below, is an example of where you may see exclamation marks in Microsoft Windows.
 As can be seen, there are five exclamation marks on five other devices listed in the Windows Device Manager.
 These exclamation marks indicate errors with these hardware devices.